containers/podman/install.md

 sudo make install
 ```

-Otherwise, if you do not want to build `kpod` with seccomp support you can add `BUILDTAGS=""` when running make.
+Otherwise, if you do not want to build `podman` with seccomp support you can add `BUILDTAGS=""` when running make.

 ```bash
 make BUILDTAGS=""